ByKsTv/Everything/Windows/README.md

 ## Installation

 1. `Next` > `Install now` > `I don't have a product key` > `Windows 10 IoT Enterprise LTSC` > `Next` > `I accept the license terms` > `Next` > `Custom: Install Windows only (advanced)` > Delete all > `Next`.
+   > Note: If drives not found - Extract `Intel Rapid Storage Technology (IRST)` driver matching to the motherboard.
 1. `Yes` > `Yes` > `Skip` > `I don't have internet` > `Continue with limited setup`.
 1. Connect Ethernet Cable (After Windows Boots Up).
 1. `Do you want to allow your PC to be discoverable by other PCs and devices on this network?` > Yes.
-1. Install Motherboard LAN driver and Chipset drivers from USB.
+1. Install Motherboard LAN driver, Chipset drivers and Intel(R) Rapid Storage Technology from USB.

 ## Initial Setup - Auto Install